adrolli/wp-staging/README.md

 # W-I-P - WordPress Staging Manager

-Work in progress, do not use!
+Work in progress, means just a click-dummy, do not use!

 ## Installation